Fenris22127/ColorSchemeGenerator/README.md

 <img src="src/res/images/AddColourHarmonics.svg" alt="Choose if you want colour harmonics" width="300"> <br>
 If you decided to add harmonic colours, the dropdown will open where you will be able to select one or more types of colour harmonies.
-See here for an explanation of the different types.
+See here for an explanation of the different types.<br>
 <img src="src/res/images/SelectHarmonics.svg" alt="Select desired colour harmonics" width="300">

 #### 6. Click on “Start” or click the button with the upload symbol to choose a different image.